virtuoushub/build-godot-action/README.md

 - **Checkout**: The Checkout step clones the project on the GitHub actions runner.
 - **Build**: This step uses this action to build the Godot project.
 - **Upload Artifact**: The Upload Artifact step uploads the output from the build step.
+  > You could also use something like [softprops/action-gh-release](https://github.com/softprops/action-gh-release) to create automated releases of your game, instead of just uploading it as a artifact.

 **Matrix Explaination**: The matrix object runs the job for EACH possible value.
 So in this job, we are using a `platform` matrix to automatically run our workflow for the values `linux`, `windows`, and `mac`.